 Hidradenitis suppurativa (HS) is an inflammatory condition of the hair follicle.
 Recurrent, inflamed nodules and cysts form in the armpits and groin.
 These may also be found under the breasts, and around the nipples and anus.
 Less commonly other areas of the body can be affected.

 The hair follicle becomes blocked causing inflammation.
 The blockage may lead to absesses, infection, or scarring.
 The sweat glands may also become inflamed.

 HS is more common in women than in men.
 Other factors that increase your chances of getting HS include:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 In most cases, the doctor will be able to make a diagnosis by looking at the nodules.

 The treatment will depend on the stage of the disease.
 Talk with your doctor about the best treatment plan for you.
 Options may include one or more of the following:

 You may be able to improve the condition by taking these steps:

 If you smoke, talk to your doctor about finding a program to help you quit.
 It is also important to maintain a healthy weight and eat a healthful diet.
-If you need help with losing weight, consider talking to a dietitian who can help you with meal planning.
+If you need help losing weight, consider talking to a dietitian who can help you with meal planning.

 Your doctor may prescribe 1 or more medications depending on the severity of your HS.